Turfjs/turf/packages/turf-hex-grid/README.md

-# turf-hex-grid
+# @turf/hex-grid

 # hexGrid

-Takes a bounding box and a cell size in degrees and returns a [FeatureCollection](FeatureCollection) of flat-topped hexagons ([Polygon](Polygon) features) aligned in an "odd-q" vertical grid as described in [Hexagonal Grids](http://www.redblobgames.com/grids/hexagons/).
+Takes a bounding box and a cell size in degrees and returns a [FeatureCollection](http://geojson.org/geojson-spec.html#feature-collection-objects) of flat-topped hexagons ([Polygon](http://geojson.org/geojson-spec.html#polygon) features) aligned in an "odd-q" vertical grid as described in [Hexagonal Grids](http://www.redblobgames.com/grids/hexagons/).

 **Parameters**